This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I clean my child's teeth?

-- A child younger than 2 years needs to have his teeth brushed twice a day.
+- A child younger than 2 years needs to have his or her teeth brushed twice a day.
 Brush your child's teeth with a children's toothbrush and water.
-Your child's healthcare provider may recommend that you brush his teeth with a small smear of toothpaste with fluoride.
+Your child's healthcare provider may recommend that you brush his or her teeth with a small smear of toothpaste with fluoride.
 Make sure your child spits all of the toothpaste out.
-Before your child's teeth come in, clean his gums and mouth with a soft cloth or infant toothbrush once a day.
+Before your child's teeth come in, clean his or her gums and mouth with a soft cloth or infant toothbrush once a day.

 - Children older than 2 years need to brush their teeth with fluoride toothpaste twice a day.
 They also need to floss once a day.
-Have your child brush his teeth for at least 2 minutes.
-You may need to help your child brush and floss his teeth until he gets older and can do it properly.
+Have your child brush his or her teeth for at least 2 minutes.
+You may need to help your child brush and floss his or her teeth until he or she gets older and can do it properly.
 For children between 2 and 5 years of age, apply a small amount of toothpaste the size of a pea on the toothbrush.
 Make sure your child spits all of the toothpaste out.
-He does not need to rinse his mouth with water.
-The small amount of toothpaste that stays in his mouth can help prevent cavities.
+He or she does not need to rinse his or her mouth with water.
+The small amount of toothpaste that stays in his or her mouth can help prevent cavities.

 What do I need to know about fluoride?